tamccullough88/Bid_By_Weather/ReadMe.md

 # Bid By Weather

-This project automates bid adjustments in Google Ads based on real-time weather data.
+This project automates bid adjustments in Google Ads at the MCC (Manager Account) level based on real-time weather data.
 It consists of two scripts:

 - **`Import_Weather.js`** (Google Apps Script) — Fetches precipitation data from WeatherAPI and stores it in a Google Sheet.
-- **`Weather_Based_Bidding_Script.js`** (Google Ads Script) — Reads precipitation data from the sheet and applies bid adjustments based on weather conditions.
+- **`Weather_Based_Bidding_Script.js`** (Google Ads Script) — Reads precipitation data from the sheet and applies bid adjustments based on weather conditions across all labeled accounts in an MCC account.

 ## Setup Instructions